 - Improvements (RC.IM): To what extent do recovery plans incorporate lessons learned and response strategies updated within the organization?

-- Communications (RC.CO): To what extent are public relations managed and reputation repaired after a cyber incident, and are recovery activities communicated to internal and external stakeholders as well as executive management teams within the organization?
+- Communications (RC.CO): To what extent are public relations managed and reputation repaired after a cyber incident, and are recovery activities communicated to internal and external stakeholders and executive management teams within the organization?

 Where To Go From Here

 The NIST CSF categories outline the next layer of granularity under the five functions of the Framework Core.
 When beginning to outline your NIST CSF implementation strategy, use the categories and these questions to begin thinking about where you stand in the context of the five functions and where to begin.
 For more on the NIST risk management framework, check out our infographic.
-If you have any questions about how the NIST CSF categories work and want to implement a more secure risk management system, contact us.
+Contact us if you have any questions about how the NIST CSF categories work and want to implement a more secure risk management system.